Huzaifa-Farooq/titanic-statistical-analysis/README.md

-# Survival Analysis of Titanic Passengers"
+# Survival Analysis of Titanic Passengers

 ## Description

-This project conducts a comprehensive **survival analysis** on the Titanic dataset using R. The objective is to identify how various factors — including age, gender, passenger class, fare, family size, and port of embarkation — influenced the survival probability of passengers aboard the RMS Titanic.
+This project conducts a comprehensive **survival analysis** on the Titanic dataset using R. The objective is to identify how various factors - including age, gender, passenger class, fare, family size, and port of embarkation - influenced the survival probability of passengers aboard the RMS Titanic.

 Through detailed **exploratory data analysis (EDA)**, **statistical summarization**, **visualization**, and **regression modeling**, we extract meaningful patterns and provide clear interpretations with each statistical inference.